 I am a graduate of Liberty University in Virginia and the University of Edinburgh in Scotland.
 Currently I am completing a screenwriting course through Act One in Hollywood.
 I have always enjoyed math, but I chose to study English because I'm a sucker for good storytelling.
 I began tutoring during high school when an underclassman's parents asked me to help their son review the material for his algebra class.
 In college and graduate school, my friends would ask me to proofread their papers or clarify some of the topics from our classes.
 After my studies, I returned to my old high school as a substitute teacher where I spent a semester teaching algebra and geometry classes and directing the school play.
 Among my peers, I tend to be the go-to guy for any questions about math or grammar.
 When I'm not tutoring or working at a day job, I like to attend live theater, write, hike, or participate in anything else that is both active and creative.

-University of Edinburgh - MSc, English Literature: Creative Writing
+Graduate Degree: University of Edinburgh - Masters, English Literature: Creative Writing

 ACT English: 36